 These are possible sites that have known mechanisms which would be appropriate for an acupuncture protocol for BED.

-Overall, acupuncture is a field with increasing empirical support for its use in the context of BED that warrants development and testing of an acupuncture protocol for BED treatment.
+Overall, acupuncture is a field with increasing empirical support for its use in the context of BED that warrants the development and testing of an acupuncture protocol for BED treatment.

+Limitations and Strengths